atk4/book/en/views/templates.rst

 Changing template contents
 --------------------------

-.. php:method: set(tag, value)
+.. php:method:: set(tag, value)

     Escapes and inserts value inside a tag.
 If passed a hash, then each key is used as a tag, and corresponding value is inserted.

-.. php:method: setHTML(tag, value)
+.. php:method:: setHTML(tag, value)

     Identical but will not escape.
 Will also accept hash similar to set()

-.. php:method: append(tag, value)
+.. php:method:: append(tag, value)

     Escape and add value to existing tag.

-.. php:method: appendHTML(tag, value)
+.. php:method:: appendHTML(tag, value)

     Similar to append, but will not escape.